OWASP/ASVS/4.0/en/0x03-Using-ASVS.md

 ### Application Security Verification Levels
 The Application Security Verification Standard defines three security verification levels, with each level increasing in depth.

-* ASVS Level 1 is meant for all software.
+* ASVS Level 1 is for low assurance levels, and is completely penetration testable
-* ASVS Level 2 is for applications that contain sensitive data, which requires protection.
+* ASVS Level 2 is for applications that contain sensitive data, which requires protection and is the recommended level for most apps
 * ASVS Level 3 is for the most critical applications - applications that perform high value transactions, contain sensitive medical data, or any application that requires the highest level of trust.

 Each ASVS level contains a list of security requirements.
 Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.